Mandatory Soft Story Program

 While these types of buildings and their associated risks are found in every neighborhood in San Francisco, they are most commonly found in the following districts: Mission, Western Addition, Richmond, North Beach, Marina District.

 We cannot predict when the next earthquake will strike, but we can work together to protect ourselves and our properties.
 Please see below for guides and helpful resources.
-For more information, please see the Ordinance and Informational Brochure (Chinese) (Spanish).
+For more information, please see the Ordinance and Informational Flyer (Chinese) (Spanish).